 So don’t be too concerned about whether you see them or not.
 There’s a good chance this combination of ingredients is making life extremely difficult for your unwelcome intestinal visitors (the many comments below have some graphic proof if you’re interested).

 Far more important, after the initial cleansing, is a reduction in any symptoms you’ve been experiencing and an improvement in your bowel movements.
 This will naturally lead to increasing energy levels and better wellness and wellbeing in general.

 Be aware though that you may well experience a temporary worsening of symptoms when you first begin any kind of internal cleansing.
 This is commonly referred to as a healing crisis.

 With this papaya seed parasite treatment you should usually feel significantly better after visiting the bathroom.
-Always trust what your body is telling you though and consult a knowledgeable healthcare professional if symptoms are prolonged and worsening.
+Always trust what your body is telling you though and consult a healthcare professional if symptoms are prolonged and worsening.

-As a precaution, no laxatives should be taken for more than five days in a row (triphala is fine at the lower doses for longer term use).
+As a precaution, no laxatives should be taken for more than five days in a row.
+Triphala is fine at the lower doses for longer term use.

-It is also a very good idea to repeat the treatment again in around two weeks time from when you finished and then again in another two weeks after that, even if you are feeling much better.
+It’s also a very good idea to repeat the treatment again in around two weeks time from when you finished and then again in another two weeks after that, even if you are feeling much better.

-It is often possible for a cleanse to be effective at removing adult parasites and intestinal worms, but not before they have laid their eggs, which are said to often be even more difficult to remove.
+It’s possible for a cleanse to be effective at removing adult parasites and intestinal worms, but not before they have laid their eggs, which are often said by experts be even more difficult to remove.